 People have intuition, a hunch.
-And the author planted many delicate seeds where Kitty reckons where her future lies and I found it amusing how things unraveled exactly how she subconsciously expected.
+And the author delicately planted many seeds where Kitty reckons where her future lies and I found it amusing how things unraveled exactly how she subconsciously expected.

-Despite my hope she will conquer her way to being fulfilled with her purpose, she doesn’t achieve a great success with her writing and she chose to marry Tom which is her escape to a comfortable, realistic life from all calamities she experienced.
-It reminded me of Jane Austen who made a different choice and made me think what choices I am making.
-Although Kitty had her adventures, seen the world, fought for what she believed in.
-I just wish after trying both options, she found happiness and the life she truly wants.
+Despite my hope of her conquering her way to being fulfilled with her purpose, she didn’t achieve great success with her writing and she chose to marry Tom, which was her escape to a comfortable, realistic life from all calamities she experienced.
+It reminded me of Jane Austen, who made a different choice and made me think about what choices I am making.
+Although Kitty had her adventures, saw the world, and fought for what she believed in.
+I just wish after trying both options, she found happiness and the life she truly wanted.

 The characters are interesting, especially Kitty and Lincoln.
-They are both brave, extremely unflappable, restless in pursuing the changes of which they dream for the world.
+They are both brave, incredibly unflappable, and restless in pursuing the changes of which they dream for the world.
 Sub-characters also make the readers reflect on their own life choices and ponder what makes the best choice for one.

-Men are depicted as the saviors for Kitty whenever she’s in trouble.
-It’s contradictory to the overall description of her character with the strong determination to pioneer her way to escape men, especially her father, dominating her and her right to be happy.
+Men are depicted as saviors for Kitty whenever she’s in trouble.
+It’s contradictory to the overall description of her character, who has the strong determination to pioneer her way to escape men, especially her father, dominating her and robbing her right to be happy.

-It was stimulating for me to read how people try to maintain the sanity and normal life during wars in the past and that everyone has a part in the history but it’s entirely up to them which role they choose.
+It was stimulating for me to read how people tried to maintain their sanity and everyday life during wars in the past and that everyone has a part in history, but it’s entirely up to them which role they play.

-Although it felt like it was a romance novel at the end unlike my expectation that it’s an adventure of a woman during ship wrecks, I enjoyed the reading a lot.
-It made me contemplate purpose, choices, life, changes in the world.
+Although it felt like it was a romance novel at the end, unlike my expectation of it being an adventure of a woman during shipwrecks, I enjoyed the reading a lot.
+It made me contemplate purpose, choices, life, and changes in the world.

 You’re surrounded by Death and water, death and fire, and your whole life you’ll be surrounded by bad men.
 I don’t see anything for you in the future unless you change what’s in your heart.